nexusrealityz/html/README.md

-# html
+# u can ignore this repo
-html things im gonna use when im coding at school
+just using it for while im at school coding